mariopicasso/Etch-A-Sketch/README.md

 # Etch-A-Sketch
 This is a project from the Odin Project Curriculum.
-The initial idea was make something like a virtual version of the fancy draw game Etch A Sketch.
 Live preview here:

 ## Functionality
 The initial idea was make something like a virtual version of the fancy draw game Etch A Sketch